Canada Soccer National Development Centres: Ontario

-NDC Ontario is a Canadian soccer team that plays in League1 Ontario Premier.
+NDC Ontario is a Canadian soccer team that plays in the Ontario Premier League.

 The Canadian Soccer Association partnered with the Ontario Soccer Association, Own the Podium, Sport Canada, the Canadian Sport Institute Ontario, and Bill Crothers Secondary School in Markham Ontario, to launch its Regional EXCEL (REX) program in January 2018.
 The REX Super Centres provide top youth female players with a centralized, daily training program to develop their skills for players from U14 to U18 as part of Canada Soccer's Long-Term Player Development (LTPD) program.

 In 2022, it was announced that the NDC Ontario program would join and enter a team in the League1 Ontario women's division.
 Their debut match occurred on May 22, finishing in a 1–1 draw against the Woodbridge Strikers.
 After finishing in second place in the regular season standings, NDC were crowned champions after defeating Alliance United FC in the playoff final in their debut season.
 In their second season, they won the Ron Smale Cup after finishing in first in regular-season standings, but fell in the playoff championship final to Alliance United in extra time.
 In 2024, they again won the league title, advancing to the League1 Canada Women's Inter-Provincial Championship.